gearglow/ReptiliaWithATwist/The List.md

 And then she blew past him again.

-Back at the finish line, Elysia crossed for the fifth time, finishing her final lap with a Hammerhead stall.
+Back at the finish line, Elysia crossed for the fifth time, finishing her final lap with a Hammerhead Stall.
 She back-flipped off her broom at the apex, casting βροντή (_vrontí_), the Greek Thunder-Step charm, and free-fell into a Hero Landing with her broom swept back behind her like a sword as the ground cratered beneath her.

 As she stood, the last strains of _Ace of Spades_ faded out to the absolutely deafening applause from the crowd.